-In previous years, wheel loaders manufactured by the company were used by the Israeli army for creating roadblocks or for demolishing access roads leading to Palestinian villages in the area of Qarawat Bani Hassan, and various locations around the South Hebron Hills.
+In previous years, wheel loaders manufactured by the company were used by the Israeli military for creating roadblocks or for demolishing access roads leading to Palestinian villages in the area of Qarawat Bani Hassan, and various locations around the South Hebron Hills.
 The roadblocks were created using the 938G wheel loader and military loaders.
 In addition, Caterpillar track excavators and wheel loaders were used for the demolition of Palestinian houses.

 In 2021, Caterpillar tools were used in demolitions of tents, solar panels, animal shelters, water tanks, roads and for blockade of agricultural roads in South Hebron Hills, and in house demolition in East Jerusalem.
 In June 2021, D9 bulldozer destroyed roads and a water pipe that serves 15 families who live in South Hebron Hills.